ESIvy/esivy.gihub.io/content/posts/success-factors-whats-the-best-way-to-guide-your-child-through-high-school-to-be-a-success-in-college-and-in-life.md

 ---
-title: Success factors 1: What's the Best Way to Guide Your Child Through High School to be a Success in College and in Life?
+title: "Success factors 1: What's the Best Way to Guide Your Child Through High School to be a Success in College and in Life?"
 date: '2014-04-09T09:00:09-05:00'
 status: publish
 path: /success-factors-whats-the-best-way-to-guide-your-child-through-high-school-to-be-a-success-in-college-and-in-life